Jogging: History

 The word jog originated in England in the mid-16th century.
-The etymology of the word is unknown, but it may be related to shog or have been a new invention.
+The etymology is unknown, but it may be related to shog or have been a new invention.
 In 1593, William Shakespeare wrote in Taming of the Shrew, "you may be jogging whiles your boots are green".
 At that point, it usually meant to leave.

 The term jog was often used in English and North American literature to describe short quick movements, either intentional or unintentional.
 It is also used to describe a quick, sharp shake or jar.
 Richard Jefferies, an English naturalist, wrote of "joggers", describing them as quickly moving people who brushed others aside as they passed.
-This usage became common throughout the British Empire, and in his 1884 novel My Run Home, the Australian author Rolf Boldrewood wrote, "Your bedroom curtains were still drawn as I passed on my morning jog."
+This usage became common throughout the British Empire.

-In the United States jogging was called "roadwork" when athletes in training, such as boxers, customarily ran several miles each day as part of their conditioning.
+In the United States, jogging was called "roadwork" when athletes in training, such as boxers, customarily ran several miles each day as part of their conditioning.
 In New Zealand during the 1960s or 1970s, the word "roadwork" was mostly supplanted by the word "jogging", promoted by coach Arthur Lydiard, who is credited with popularizing jogging.
 The idea of jogging as an organised activity was mooted in a sports page article in The New Zealand Herald in February 1962, which told of a group of former athletes and fitness enthusiasts who would meet once a week to run for "fitness and sociability".
 Since they would be jogging, the newspaper suggested that the club "may be called the Auckland Joggers' Club"—which is thought to be the first use of the noun "jogger".
 University of Oregon track coach Bill Bowerman, after jogging with Lydiard in New Zealand in 1962, started a joggers' club in Eugene in early 1963.
 He published the book Jogging in 1966, popularizing jogging in the United States.
+Jogging would explode in popularity in a variety of countries in the 1970s.

 Exercise

 Jogging may also be used as a warm up or cool down for runners, preceding or following a workout or race.
 It is often used by serious runners as a means of active recovery during interval training.
 For example, a runner who completes a fast 400 meter repetition at a sub-5-minute mile pace (3 minute km) may drop to an 8-minute mile jogging pace (5 minute km) for a recovery lap.

-Jogging can be used as a method to increase endurance or to provide a means of cardiovascular exercise but with less stress on joints or demand on the circulatory system.
+Jogging is an effective way to boost endurance and improve cardiovascular health while placing less stress on the joints and circulatory system compared to more intense exercises.